Area Targets: A Tango’s Dream

 Las Vegas, Nevada

-On 01 Oct 2017, an active shooter attacked the Route 91 Harvest Festival in Las Vegas, NV.
+On 01 Oct 2017, a deranged man attacked the Route 91 Harvest Festival in Las Vegas, NV.
 It was the worst active shooting in US history.

-I took this photo in the 15-acre parking lot where the country music festival took place.
-The mass murderer was in a corner suite on the right side of the Mandalay Bay hotel.
+I took this picture in the 15-acre parking lot where the country music festival took place.
+The mass murderer was in a corner suite on the right side of the Mandalay Bay hotel tower in the middle of this photo.
 He shot through a broken window from an elevated position on the 32nd floor (he actually broke two windows, but the breeze blowing through between them slammed the door between the adjacent suites he was renting, locking him out of one).

 Some of his victims were outside the fence, almost directly in line with the bad guy’s line of fire, on the west side of the parking lot, along Las Vegas Boulevard.